iRobotEducation/root-docs/README.md

 Once the robot is fully charged, the light will stay green.
 Please note that the robot is not able to connect over Bluetooth while it is charging.

-The Root robot can also be charged by applying 6.5V-9V across the two charging contacts on the rear of the robot.
+The Root robot can also be charged by applying between 6.5V and 9V across the two metal charging contacts on the rear of the robot.
-However, charging through the contacts will typically be slower than through the USB-C port.
+The robot has a special circuit to make the charging contacts reversible, so it does not matter which charging contact has the higher voltage.
+However, please note that the USB-C port supports higher charging currents and typically results in faster charging.

-For additional information, refer to the [Product Information Guide](files/Root-Product-Info-Guide.pdf).
+For additional information about charging, refer to the [Product Information Guide](files/Root-Product-Info-Guide.pdf).

 ## Bluetooth Connection